xlladdins/xll/README.md

 Handles are used to access C++ objects in Excel.
 Call `xll::handle<T> h(new T(...))`
 to create a handle to an object of type `T` from any constructor.
-If the cell a function is being called from alread has a handle then `delete` is called on the corresponding C++ object.
+If the cell a function is being called from has a handle from a previous call then `delete` is called on the corresponding C++ object.
 This provides some measure of garbage collection.

 Use `h.ptr()` to get the underlying C++ pointer and `h.get()` to get the handle to be returned to Excel.
-The value returned to Excel is a `double` but `typedef double HANDLEX` is provided for clarity.
+A handle is just a `double` but for clarity `using HANDLEX = double` is provided.

 To access a handle use `xll::handle<T> h(handle);` where `handle` is an argument of type `XLL_HANDLEX` (or `XLL_DOUBLEX`).